j4ckgrey/kebap/INSTALL.md

 10. Click Start.
 You will be prompted to enter your Apple ID password.
 Enter it and allow any two-factor authentication, if required.

 11. The installation process will take a while.
-Once it's finished, you will see the Fladder icon on your home screen or in your App Library.
+Once it's finished, you will see the Kebap icon on your home screen or in your App Library.

 > [!NOTE]
 > Your password is only used for authentication to Apple's servers.
 It is not sent to any third parties.

 > [!IMPORTANT]
-> Once installed, Fladder will only be valid for 7 days.
+> Once installed, Kebap will only be valid for 7 days.
 Enabling auto refresh will keep the app from expiring (this should already be enabled).
 Your computer needs to be on for this to occur.

 ## Docker

-You can install Fladder on your server to provide an alternate Jellyfin dashboard.
+You can install Kebap on your server to provide an alternate Jellyfin dashboard.

-Copy the contents of the [docker-compose.yml](https://raw.githubusercontent.com/j4ckgrey/Fladder/refs/heads/develop/docker-compose.yml) file and save it to your server.
+Copy the contents of the [docker-compose.yml](https://raw.githubusercontent.com/j4ckgrey/Kebap/refs/heads/develop/docker-compose.yml) file and save it to your server.

 Run `docker-compose up -d` to start the container.
 It will be available on `http://<server-ip>`.